 - Click on Check Status.

-I hope the above mention information will help you to Creating and Filing 1099s with QuickBooks Desktop.
-If you have any issue related to 1099s file in QuickBooks Desktop, then connect with our QuickBooks technical support.
+I hope the above mention information will help you to Create and File 1099s with QuickBooks Desktop.
+If you have any issue related to the 1099s file in QuickBooks Desktop, then connect with our QuickBooks Consultant.

-No. However, Tax1099 can import all the transactions from QuickBooks and help you file the 1099s.
-All the 1099s created in QuickBooks are imported directly into your Tax1099 account.
+No. However, Tax form 1099 can import all the transactions from QuickBooks and help you file the 1099s.
+All the 1099s created in QuickBooks are imported directly into your Tax 1099 account.

-2. How do I send a copy of the 1099 to my contractor?
+How do I send a copy of 1099 to my contractor?

 To send a copy of 1099 to your contractor, you have three options: email, USPS mail, and manual email.
 Note that sending the copy through USPS mail will accrue cost.